 Our work on the structure and mechanism of each of these transporters and channels has historically used techniques of membrane protein biochemistry, multiple types of spectroscopy, electrophysiology, and molecular biology.
 As more atomic level structures of transport proteins have become available over the past 10-15 years, we have moved primarily to using molecular dynamics simulations of these transporters as a tool to elucidate dynamic mechanistic details.
 These details are not usually captured by static protein structures and are often inaccessible to direct experimental measurement.

-Our paper on ion permeation in Nav channels was accepted today at PLOS Comp.
+Our paper on functional asymmetry in bacterial Nav channels was published today in PLOS Comp.
 Biol.
+12(1):e1004482

 August 18, 2015

 We extend a hearty welcome to Sarah Holzmann (Lehigh University) who has joined the lab as a new graduate student.

 Dr. Farley discussed our ongoing work on ion-selective K channels and neurotransmitter transporters in two seminars at the Centre for Molecular Simulation at the University of Calgary.